 Porphyry

-Allen, Michael J. B.; Rees, Valery; Davies, Martin.
+Allen, Michael J. B.; Rees, Valery; Davies, Martin (eds.).
 Marsilio Ficino: His Theology, His Philosophy, His Legacy.
 Leiden 2002.

 Armstrong, A. Hilary.
-"St. Augustine and Christian Platonism".
+St. Augustine and Christian Platonism.
+St. Augustine Lecture of 1966, Villanova University.

-Armstrong, Arthur H. (ed.), The Cambridge History of Later Greek and Early Medieval Philosophy, Cambridge 1967, repr. with corrections 1970.
+Armstrong, Arthur H. (ed.), The Cambridge History of Later Greek and Early Medieval Philosophy, Cambridge 1967 (repr. with corrections 1970).

 Biggs, Charles.
-Christian Platonists of Alexandria.
-Oxford, 1886.
+The Christian Platonists of Alexandria.
+Oxford, 1886 (2nd ed.
+1913).

 Bitton-Ashkelony; Bruria; Kofsky, Arieh (eds.).
 Christian Gaza in Late Antiquity.
-Leiden: Brill, 2004.
+Leiden, 2004.

 Cassirer, Ernst.
 The Platonic Renaissance in England, 1953.

 Cherniss, Harold Fredrik.
 The Platonism of Gregory of Nyssa.
-New York: Lenox Hill Publishers, 1971.
+Berkeley, 1930 (repr.
+New York, 1971).

-Celenza, Christopher S. "The revival of Platonic philosophy".
+Celenza, Christopher S. The revival of Platonic philosophy.
 In: James Hankins (ed.), The Cambridge Companion to Renaissance Philosophy.
-Cambridge 2007, pp. 72 - 96.
+Cambridge 2007, pp. 72–96.

 Faivre, Antoine.
-"Christian Theosophy".
+Christian Theosophy.
 In: Wouter J. Hanegraaff (ed.).
 Dictionary of Gnosis and Western Esotericism.
-Leiden 2006, pp. 258 - 267.
+Leiden, 2006, pp. 258–267.

 Field, Arthur.
 The Origins of the Platonic Academy of Florence.
-Princeton 1988.
+Princeton, 1988 (repr.
+2014).

 Field, Arthur.
-"The Platonic Academy of Florence".
+The Platonic Academy of Florence.
 In: Michael J. B. Allen, Valery Rees, Martin Davies (eds.), Marsilio Ficino: His Theology, His Philosophy, His Legacy.
-Leiden 2002, pp. 359-376.
+Leiden 2002, pp. 359–376.

 Garin, Eugenio.
 History of Italian philosophy, Volume 1.
 (Giorgio A. Pinton, tr.).
 Rodopi, 2008.